Merrill Lynch Believes Mercadolibre (MELI) Still Has Room to Grow

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Mercadolibre with a $1129.22 average price target, a -7.9% downside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Mercadolibre with a $1128.80 average price target, representing a -10.9% downside.
 In a report issued on July 30, Credit Suisse also assigned a Buy rating to the stock with a $1255.00 price target.

 See today’s analyst top recommended stocks >>